nuvolaris/nuvolaris/docs/ROADMAP.md

 ## Integrations

-We need to integrate Kafka as a serverless provider

-We need to integrate Spark as a serverless provider

-We need to integrate Tensorflow as a serverless provider.
+We will integrate enterprise products like
+- Kafka for streaming applications
+- Spark for big data applications
+- TensowrFlow for deep learning applications